 These are unusual times and there is more stress and anxiety than ever, sometimes it’s hard to see the light at the end of the tunnel.
 Whatever your situation I can offer you an empathetic ear and a non-judgmental space to unload anything that’s on your mind.
 It can be long term problems that have been there all your life, a current crisis or maybe even a feeling that you want to change something but you're not sure what.
 Whatever you want to bring to sessions will be handled in a confidential, non-judgemental way and I aim to provide a safe and calm space in which you can explore your feelings and find a way forward.

 I can work with a range of issues including depression, anxiety and self-esteem.
-I was a care and support worker for 5 years, working with elderly people and disabled people.
+I am also a care worker, working with elderly people.
 I can use insights gained working in the care profession to help you talk through any issues involving care and support, including end of life.
-I am mobile, so if mobility is a problem for you and you are not able to come to me, I can come to you.
-I am also able to offer Skype, FaceTime or 'phone sessions.
+I am mobile, so if mobility is a problem for you and you are not able to come to me, I can come to you (subject to availability).
+I am also able to offer Skype, FaceTime or telephone sessions.

-Following initial contact from you, we will arrange an assessment which will take about 30 minutes and is free of charge.
-We can do this face-to-face in my office, over the telephone, or via Skype or FaceTime.
+Following initial contact, we will arrange an assessment over the telephone which will take about 30 minutes and is free of charge.
+We can also do this via Skype or FaceTime.
 This will give me an idea of what you need help with, and allow you to see if I am the right counsellor for you.

 Following this, the first session will be spent exploring your issue in more detail to develop an understanding of how it started and the impact it has had, or is still having, on your life.
 If you want to, we can agree a set number of sessions, or you can leave it open ended to finish when you feel the time is right.